HIIQII/BioInfo-852/Week5/README.md

 ```

 ####  What is the longest gene?
 What is its name and function?
-#### Since there's only 1 gene encodes the Zika Virus protein, the gene is called Polyprotein for Zika Virus and it is to  serve as a precursor that gets processed into all functional proteins required for Zika virus structure and replication.
+##### Since there's only 1 gene encodes the Zika Virus protein, the gene is called Polyprotein for Zika Virus and it serves as a precursor that gets processed into all functional proteins required for Zika virus structure and replication.

 ####